- Murder & Manslaughter

 - Courts Martial

-Nigel Power QC is a specialist criminal barrister.
-He is a lawyer who has gained extensive experience of all areas of criminal law since 1992.
+Nigel Power QC is a specialist criminal and family barrister.
+He is a lawyer who has gained extensive experience since 1992.
 He became a QC (Queen’s Counsel) in 2010.
 In the 2016 Chambers and Partners Guide to the Bar, he was described in the following way: "He's an excellent barrister; he's massively experienced and also thoroughly likeable, which is important to making client relationships work."

 In 2016, Nigel successfully represented Stephen Clarke in a very substantial three-week confiscation case (report here) and prosecuted Kandyce Downer in the high profile murder of 18-month-old Keegan Downer, to whom she was special guardian (report here).
 In June he obtained an acquittal in a pipe-bomb conspiracy for Jason Buckley at the Birmingham Crown Court (report here) and in August an acquittal for Stuart Shears, charged with kidnapping, false imprisonment, blackmail, assault and perverting the course of justice (report here).
 Nigel represented John Hore in the Court of Appeal in one of a series of "Post-Jogee" test cases, leading the submissions about exceptional leave to appeal out of time where murder convictions were based on the old law of joint enterprise (judgment here).